Jibanjyot/TestSDE/README.md

 # SDE TEST Script

-This is the sde test script
+This is the sde test script.
+The listings.csv file is there in the root directory.
+Before running the script please delete it.
 ### First go to the root of the project
 # Setup